 John Harrison, An Explanation of My Watch or Timekeeper for the Longitude..., 1763

 Transcription (by Andrew King) of John Harrison’s manuscript written before explaining his ‘H4’ longitude timekeeper to the Board of Longitude.
+(The transcription was made from a complicated original manuscript; there is the possibility of transcription errors.)
 Also contains important details of his thinking on precision clocks.
 Download the pdf here (17.6MB)

 Edmund Howard, A Narrative of Some of the Occurrences in The Life of Edmund Howard..., 1785